vSphere ESXi 6.5, 6.7, 7.0 – Unable to take quiesced snapshot

+On VMware vSphere ESXi 6.5, 6.7, and 7.0, a condition exists where one is unable to take a quiesced snapshot.
 This is an issue that effects quite a few people and numerous forum threads can be found on the internet by those searching for the solution.

 An error occurred while taking a snapshot: Failed to quiesce the virtual machine.